 when evidence was found that he was actually living in

 Three years after

-was killed, the
+was killed, the vigilantes virtually ruled the

 mining districts.
 Finally, leading citizens of